ncandio/coding_exercises_/README.md

 - squared array
 Given an array of integers that is sorted in ascending order, return a new array containing the squares of each number, also sorted in ascending order.

+- three sum
+Given an array of integers, find all triplets in the array that sum up to a specific target value.